RHesketh/boombox/docs/wip/README.md

 ```

 ## Documentation
-More information about Boombox's options can be found in the documentation, [here](#).
+More information about Boombox's options can be found in the documentation [here](#).

 ## Tests
 The plugin has unit and integration tests.
 To run them: